laurent-martin/aspera-api-examples/README.md

 This is the default in the example.

-Or, it is also possible to use:
+Or it is also possible to use:

 - bucket name
 - region
 - service credentials: create the file `private/service_creds.json`, follow: [get service credentials](https://www.rubydoc.info/gems/aspera-cli#using-service-credential-file)

-Uncomment lines in `cos.py` to use service credential file instead of bare api key.
+Uncomment lines in `cos.py` to use service credential file instead of bare API key.

 ## Aspera on Cloud